tococorocko/pat-rails/README.md

 # README

-Ruby on Rails Application for Parent as Teachers
+Ruby on Rails Application for Parents as Teachers

 ## Versions